AmanMarfatia/Latest_amarfatiaCubesProject/README.md

+Aman Marfatia

-I have made GUI Template.
+I have made GUI Template using tinker added GUI test when checkbox selected it its will print which box is selected
-GUI test
-I'm trying make it work to get data from database to GUI GUI Test.